-The RI President’s Personal Representative (RIPPR) at this conference is PDG Tony Colman (Liz) from Salamanca RC in Tasmania.
+The RI President’s Personal Representative (RIPPR) at this conference is Tony Colman (Liz) from Salamanca RC in Tasmania.
 Tony has over 40 years of service in Rotary and, as well as extensive Club service, has held many District responsibilities, including District Governor, YEP Chair, a host for GSE Teams and is currently the District 9830 Chair of ARH.
 Tony is a renowned antique and heritage furniture expert and has even restored 3 Hobart trams!
 Liz has the family’s Rotary genes, is a passionate sewist and a retired teacher.

 Click HERE for Tony's full bio.

 Dr. Jason Sargent is Co-Director of the Information Systems for Social Impact Research Group in the Swinburne Business School and a visiting Senior Research Fellow at the Nathu Puri Institute (NPI) for Engineering and Enterprise, London South Bank University.

 Since 2014 he has annually supervised a small group of Swinburne undergraduate IT and Business students who travel to India to work with remote tribal communities in the Satpuda Ranges of Maharashtra State to improve curriculum delivery for tribal schools & enable imagineering a passion for IT through the use of virtual reality and robotics.

 Adrian Weston, Echuca Mayor

 Cr Adrian Weston grew up and was educated in both Rushworth and Melbourne.
 He moved back to Rushworth in 1988 with his family and, since then, has been operating his own 230ha mixed use-farm, dryland and irrigation.